CADF Logo

 Cases

-Citizen Action Defense Fund (CADF) is on the front lines of numerous legal battles involving key questions of constitutional rights and free-market, limited government policies.
+The Citizen Action Defense Fund is on the front lines of numerous legal battles involving key questions of constitutional rights and free-market, limited government policies.

 Active Cases

-• 2022 Transportation Package Suit.
-Constitutional challenge to legislation if successful could significantly lower the cost of fuel and license fees.
+• Doriot v.
+Inslee.
+A constitutional challenge to legislation which, if successful, could significantly lower the cost of fuel and driver’s license fees.

-• Public Records Suit.
-Prevailed in litigation against the Governor’s Office of Financial Management for withholding documents from billion-dollar negotiations with public sector unions.
-Attorney fees, costs, and penalties awarded.
+• CADF v.
+Inslee.
+CADF prevailed in litigation against the Governor’s Office of Financial Management for withholding documents from billion-dollar negotiations with public sector unions.
+Attorney’s fees, costs, and penalties were awarded.

 Amicus Briefs

 • Quinn v.
-State- Brief filed in state supreme court on capital gains income tax case with some key business groups that demonstrated the negative impacts of the unconstitutional tax on businesses.
+State.
+Brief filed in the U.S. Supreme Court on the capital gains income tax case with some key business groups.
+The brief demonstrated the negative impacts of the unconstitutional tax on businesses.

 • Gonzales v.
-State- Brief filed in state supreme court in case involving challenge to Governor Inslee COVID executive orders that suspended evictions under the land-lord tenant act at the request of and in partnership with the Appellant Washington Business Property Association.
+State.
+Brief filed in state supreme court at the request of and in partnership with the Appellant, the Washington Business Property Association.
+This case involves a challenge to Governor Inslee’s COVID executive orders, which suspended evictions under the Landlord Tenant Act.